simonrelet/react-pure-html-component-loader/README.md

 HelloWorld.displayName = 'HelloWorld';
 ```

-#### Named templates
+#### Named components

-A named template is simply a template with an `id` attribute, which means it
+A named component is simply a `<template>` tag with an `id` attribute, which
-can be used by referencing its name.
-All named templates will be exported under
+means it can be used by referencing its name.
+All named components will be
-their given name.
+exported under their given name.

 **Usage**
 ```html